 Councillor Mrs Bromley addressed Members in her capacity as Ward Councillor.
 She outlined the problems being faced by local residents and users of the park.
 There had been instances of anti-social behaviour and joy riding and the group were hoping for existing funds to be ring fenced for additional CCTV cameras.
-Councillor Mrs Bromley had circulated letters of support from Coten End Primary School, Myton School and Warwick School along with photographic evidence of boy racers and the location of existing cameras.
+Councillor Mrs Bromley had circulated letters of support from Coten End Primary School, Myton School and Warwick School along with photographic evidence of boy racers, the school children's route to school and the location of existing cameras.